-I’m the queen of frizzy hair, so my usual shampoo, conditioner and hair mask is not enough for keeping my hair sleek, smooth and manageable.
-Aside from my regular hair care routine, I always have some extra leave-in products to help tame and care for my locks.
+I’m the Queen of frizzy hair, so my usual shampoo, conditioner, and hair mask are not enough for keeping the hair sleek, smooth, and manageable.
+Aside from my regular hair care routine, I always have some extra leave-in products that help me tame and care for my locks.
 I use these products every day before styling my hair (even if styling that day means a simple ponytail or a bun) to give extra moisture and definition.
-The products vary from time to time, so here are a few of my recent favorites:
+These products vary from time to time, so here are a few of my recent favorites:

-this leave-in conditioner spray is my recent rediscovery.
-I was using it a few months ago and liked it a lot, but somehow other new products made me push this to the back of my hair care stash.
-I’m so happy I started using it again.
-It does not weight down my hair and gives hydration, shine and (very important) heat protection.
+This leave-in conditioner spray is my latest rediscovery.
+I was using it a few months ago and liked it a lot, but somehow other new products pushed this to the back of the hair care stash.
+I’m happy I started using it again because it does not weight down my hair, gives hydration, shine, and (most importantly) heat protection.

 Akin Lavender & Anthyliss Leave-in Conditioner

-I received this item from Kate (see our green beauty swap) about a month ago and have been using it daily ever since.
-I know that scents are subjective, but I have to be honest and say that I do not like its scent at all.
+I know that scent is a subjective topic, but I have to be honest and say that I do not like its scent at all.
 It does have a hint of lavender, but not in a good way.
-However, the scent disappears pretty quick after applying the conditioner on my hair, so I can easily overlook the issue.
-I really like how it performs. the conditioner is suitable for normal and dry hair so it feels very moisturising and helps to reduce frizz.
-Also, it protects hair from heat styling damage.
+However, the smell fades fast after applying the conditioner on my hair, so I can easily overlook this issue.
+I really like how it performs, the conditioner is suitable for normal and dry hair, so it feels very moisturizing and successfully reduces frizz.
+Also, it protects hair from damage caused by heat styling.

-OK, this hair oil is supposed to be a wash-off, so it is a bit of a cheat and I’m breaking the rules here by using it as a leave-in.
-But the truth is it helps me during my bad hair days when my hair feels extra dry and frizzy.
+OK, this hair oil is supposed to be a rinse-out, so I’m breaking the rules here by using it as a leave-in.
+The truth is, it helps me during the bad hair days when my hair feels extra dry and frizzy.
 Like, out of control frizzy.
-I use 1-2 drops on wet hair, let it dry naturally and then use 1-2 drops before styling (though, I never use this oil if I know that I’ll be using heat styling).
-When you have shoulder length hair, it’s always a thin line with hair oils, but once that perfect middle is found then the hair looks shiny, hydrated and not greasy.
+I use 1-2 drops on wet hair, let it dry naturally, and then use 1-2 drops before styling (though, I never use this oil if I know that I’ll be using heat).
+When you have shoulder length hair, it’s always a thin line with how much of hair oil you’re supposed to apply, but once you find that perfect amount, the hair looks shiny and hydrated without greasiness.